-Accidental or deliberate misuse of nanotechnology
+• Accidental or deliberate misuse of nanotechnology

 It might be possible to construct bacterium-scale nanobots that are self replicating and can feed on organic matter.
-Such robots could ultimately eat or destroy entire biosphere.
+Such robots could ultimately eat or destroy the entire biosphere.
 This is one of the examples where humans construct a new mechanism capable of destroying civilization.

-Can we avoid extinction in the first place?
-Clearly, the answer is no, and the real question is how long will human civilization persist.
+Can we avoid extinction of a particular nation or the human civilization in the first place?
+Clearly, the answer is no, and the real question is how long will human civilization persist, analogous to a question about a particular individual.
 In the next section we present a model that predicts the longevity of human civilization based on the Drake equation.